Life permeates the Universe, and is striving to gain a foothold in matter.

 George Bernard Shaw

 Descartes was the first scientist who attempted to seriously rationalise our conscious experience, suggesting a headquarters or central nerve centre as the seat of our mind.
 Initially, he proposed the pineal gland, based on the fact that it was centrally located and independent of both cortical hemispheres, but he would eventually abandon this idea.
 The origin of the pineal gland has been explained thus - hundreds of millions of years ago, our reptilian ancestors began to evolve a second pair of eyes on top of the head, presumably as an extra defensive warning system against attack from airborne predators.
-Before completion the process was abandoned leading to the under-developed extra set of eyes fusing with the cerebellum and going underground, so to speak, and leading to the formation of the gland.
-The pineal gland is often referred to as the 'Third Eye' found in the Sanskrit writings of the ancient Hindus and is associated with E.S.P by mystics.
+Before completion, the process was abandoned, leading to the under-developed extra set of eyes fusing with the cerebellum and going underground, so to speak, and leading to the formation of the gland.
+The pineal gland is often referred to as the 'Third Eye' found in the Sanskrit writings of the ancient Hindus and is associated with E.S.P. by mystics.
 The gland produces a hormone that affects sleep patterns.

-What we experience as consciousness in terms of perceiving emotion, sensation, colour, movement and sound, has been designated phenomenal consciousness or qualia, and has been considered to be non-impacting on our behaviour, whereas access consciousness, relating to acquired information, affects the way we control our behaviour.
+What we experience as consciousness in terms of perceiving emotion, sensation, colour, movement and sound, has been designated 'phenomenal consciousness' or 'qualia', and has been considered to be non-impacting on our behaviour, whereas 'access consciousness', relating to acquired information, affects the way we control our behaviour.
 Subconscious events are taken to be outside of either phenomenal or access consciousness.
-Phenomenal consciousness has always been considered the most mysterious and inexplicable aspect of our minds functionality and beyond neurological explanation.
-Non-materialists such as John Eccles considered phenomenal consciousness as being epiphenomenal; using the word in the sense that consciousness could not have been the product of natural selection and can never be fully explained in scientific terms.
-Heterophenomenology, as advocated by Dennett, denies the differentiation of qualia and considers all conscious functionality to be accessible, thereby removing any problem in explaining the totality of our consciousness in evolutionary terms.
+Phenomenal consciousness has always been considered the most mysterious and inexplicable aspect of our mind's functionality and beyond neurological explanation.
+Non-materialists, such as John Eccles, considered phenomenal consciousness as being epiphenomenal; using the word in the sense that consciousness could not have been the product of natural selection and can never be fully explained in scientific terms.
+'Heterophenomenology', as advocated by Dennett, denies the differentiation of qualia and considers all conscious functionality to be accessible, thereby removing any problem in explaining the totality of our consciousness in evolutionary terms.
 Heterophenomenology has been criticised for oversimplifying the issue and only addressing the easier problems of consciousness, but at least Professor Dennett has undoubtedly shown that at least some aspects of consciousness are not necessarily so mysterious as to be beyond the powers of explanation.

 'If Bohr and Heisenberg had spoken of measurements made by inanimate instruments rather than 'observers', perhaps this strained relationship between quantum and mind would not have been drawn.'

-Some scientists are sitting on the fence and hedging their bets, whilst others remain sceptical but open-minded.
-The best known and most fascinating theory of quantum consciousness is the Orchestrated Objective Reduction theory, jointly formulated by Roger Penrose and Stuart Hameroff.
-The theory is based on the non-computability of the mind and converges somewhat with Chalmers naturalistic dualism.
+Some scientists are sitting on the fence and hedging their bets, whilst others remain skeptical, but open-minded.
+The best known and most fascinating theory of quantum consciousness is the 'orchestrated objective reduction' theory, jointly formulated by Roger Penrose and Stuart Hameroff.
+The theory is based on the non-computability of the mind and converges somewhat with Chalmers 'naturalistic dualism'.
 The quantum event chosen is Bose-Einstein condensates occurring in tubulin within neurons - problems concerning brain temperature may be overcome, but ultimately the theory relies on a yet to be formulated theory of quantum gravity.
 More conservative and classical-minded physicists aim to bring quantum consciousness within the parameters of monistic non-reductive physicalism, based on quantum entanglement.
 Yet others prefer to study wave particle duality in relation to quantum consciousness.